-For 2020, the NEOs participated in the Curtiss-Wright Incentive Compensation Plan, as amended ("ICP"), and approved by the Company stockholders in May 2011.
+For 2021, the NEOs participated in the Curtiss-Wright Incentive Compensation Plan, as amended ("ICP"), which is a broad-based management incentive plan that was approved by the Company's stockholders in May 2011.

-The Company believes that an important portion of the overall cash compensation for the NEOs should be contingent upon the successful achievement of certain annual corporate financial and individual goals and objectives that contribute to enhanced shareholder value over time.
-Accordingly, 80% of the NEO's annual incentive target is tied to financial performance, while the remaining 20% is tied to significant individual goals and objectives.
+The Company believes that an important portion of the overall cash compensation for all participants in the incentive programs should be contingent upon the successful achievement of certain annual corporate financial and individual goals and objectives that contribute to enhanced shareholder value over time.
+Accordingly, 80% of each participant's annual incentive target is tied to financial performance, while the remaining 20% is tied to significant individual goals and objectives.

 Similar to the process described above to determine annual base salaries, the Committee annually establishes a target bonus opportunity for each NEO.
-For 2020, each NEO had the following target bonus opportunity:
+For 2021, each NEO had the following target bonus opportunity:

-NEO 2020 Target Bonus (% of Base Salary)
+NEO 2021 Target Bonus (% of Base Salary)

 Mr. Adams 110%

-Mr. Tynan (a) Ineligible

-Mr. Quinly (b) Ineligible
+Ms. Bamford 100%

+Mr. Rayment 75%

 Mr. Ferdenzi 65%

-Mr. Farkas 60%
+Mr. Farkas 70%

-Mr. Jakubowitz 45%